 Maple Brown Butter Sweet Corn

-Course: DinnerCuisine: DEPRESSION ERADifficulty: EasyServings
+Course: DinnerCuisine: DEPRESSION ERADifficulty: Easy4

 minutesThis is another recipe that comes to me via the Depression Era collection of North America.
 Corn was readily available and proved to be a staple for many people across the country.
 It was cheap and cheerful and open to many flavour treatments.
 Here we have the application of maple syrup which made its way into this recipe in eastern part of North America.
 Corn and maple syrup have long been a part of Indigenous people’s diets, with corn being a traded commodity 1000s of years ago.